slu-openGIS/stldata/README.md

 I am currently working on a set of tables with educational outcomes by school for St. Louis City Public Schools.

-If you have data about the City or the metro area that you would like to donoate, [open up an issue](http://github.com/chris-prener/stldata/issues) or [email Chris](mailto:prenercg@slu.edu).
+If you have data about the City or the metro area that you would like to donate or variables you'd like to see added to a table, open up an issue on the package's [GitHub page](http://github.com/chris-prener/stldata/issues).